-Hot yoga is practiced in conditions of 40°C and 40 – 50%rh humidity to provide the idea conditions to ensure a good work out and an environment that is conducive to this form of exercise.
+Hot yoga is practiced in conditions of 40°C and 40 – 50%rh humidity to provide the ideal conditions to ensure a good work out and an environment that is conducive to this form of exercise.

 Fresh air has to be brought into the studio to meet with building regulations to ensure that the build up of C02 generated by the students does not reach an uncomfortable level.
 When this air is brought in to the studio and heated to 40°C the humidity could drop down to below 10%rh which would make exercise very unpleasant.